 When low-cost carriers like Metro PCS started offering cell phone plans at a fraction of the cost of the major brands, I thought they were scams.
 Or perhaps they had shoddy service, poor coverage, or some other catch.
 “How else could these insanely cheap rates be possible?”, I thought.
 “My phone service is way too important to skimp on!”

-Well, after switching myself and my mom to low-cost carriers, I can attest that they are totally legit!
-We have not noticed any difference in reliability or coverage compared to Sprint or T-Mobile.
+Well, after switching myself, my wife, and my mom to low-cost carriers, I can attest that they are totally legit!
+We have not noticed any difference in reliability or coverage compared to Sprint, AT&T, or T-Mobile.

 I’m now hitting myself over the head when I think about how much money we could have saved over the years!

 Since these low-cost carriers are renting bandwidth from the Big Three, you would think their costs would be just as much or higher.
 But, the MVNOs costs are lower because of cell phone tower prioritization.
 In a crowded area, an MVNO user might experience lower speeds than a primary customer of one of the Big Three.
 That might sound scary, but I haven’t noticed a difference in coverage since switching, though I live in the city and some folks in rural areas say that these smaller carriers don’t work as well for them there.

 MVNOs also have lower marketing costs.
 You might not have heard of Mint Mobile or Republic Wireless, but everyone has seen TV commercials for Verizon, AT&T, and T-Mobile.

 In addition, MVNOs generally have fewer retail locations or are online only.
 That saves a ton of money.

 MVNOs may not offer some features and perks like international roaming, free anti-spam app, or phone financing.
 Some plans don’t offer mobile hotspot.